Many civilizations have left their mark on Seville.

 The capital of Andalucía is proud, beautiful and packed full of culture.
-Many civilizations have left their mark on this colorful ciudad, and Seville wears its heritage with pride.
-Its sensual blend of Islamic, Gothic and Renaissance architecture is on magnificent display in the royal palace and mighty cathedral.
+It wears its heritage with pride, and the sensual blend of Islamic, Gothic and Renaissance architecture is on magnificent display in the royal palace and mighty cathedral.

 Beyond the elaborate mansions and verdant parks that Seville is most famous for, the city's spirit thrives in countless tapas restaurants in bar-strewn plazas and along the banks of the Guadalquivir river.
-From soul-stirring flamenco to glorious gastronomy and gregarious neighborhoods, here are our 20 favorite things to do in Seville.
+From soul-stirring flamenco to glorious gastronomy and gregarious neighborhoods, here are our favorite things to do in Seville.

 1. Marvel at the Real Alcazár

 Let your imagination run amok beneath intricately carved archways and in staterooms whose geometric tiles have witnessed the scheming of sultans and kings.
-Don't miss the stunning Patio de las Doncellas which archaeologists uncovered in 2004, or the subterranean baths of Doña María de Padilla.
+Don't miss the stunning Patio de las Doncellas, which archaeologists uncovered in 2004, or the subterranean baths of Doña María de Padilla.
 The sensual, foliage-filled gardens look prettiest in the soft light of the late afternoon – keep an eye out for a glimpse of peacock feathers.

 The Catedral de Santa María de la Sede is a staggering affair that melds Gothic, Renaissance and Moorish architecture.
 In true Sevillian style, Spanish Christians transformed the city's 12th-century mosque into a cathedral between the 15th and 16th centuries.
-These layers of history are best viewed on a rooftop tour, where you can get up close with startling gargoyles and intricate stained glass windows and even see the sculptors' initials etched into the stonework.
+These layers of history are best viewed on a rooftop tour, where you can get up close with startling gargoyles and intricate stained glass windows, and even see the sculptors' initials etched into the stonework.

 If you can bear the crowds of tourists traipsing through it, make time for the cathedral's cavernous interior, home to Christopher Colombus' tomb and several valuable works of art.
-Ogle Francisco de Goya's haunting painting Santas Justa y Rufina, the martyrs who are the city's patron saints, before stepping out into the peaceful Patio de los Naranjos, an inner courtyard named after the sixty-six orange trees within.
+Ogle Francisco de Goya's haunting painting Santas Justa y Rufina, the martyrs who are the city's patron saints, before stepping out into the peaceful Patio de los Naranjos, an inner courtyard named after the 66 orange trees within.

 5. Clap along to an entrancing flamenco show

 Raw, passionate and utterly hypnotic, flamenco in Seville is rooted in Triana.
 This typically working-class neighborhood was originally home to the Roma community, people who migrated from eastern Europe in the 15th and 16th centuries.
 Intimate flamenco shows at night are the most powerful; let the frenzy of stamping feet and quavering voices transport you in Triana's CasaLa Teatro.

-Close to the cathedral, shows in La Casa del Flamenco unfold between Mudéjar arches or for something simpler, try the tiny Casa de la Guitarra.
-With its low-slung ceilings, wooden beams and program of top-quality artists, atmospheric El Arenal hosts one of the best “tablaos” of flamenco in the city.
+Close to the cathedral, shows in La Casa del Flamenco unfold between Mudéjar arches or for something simpler, try the tiny La Casa de la Guitarra.
+With its low-slung ceilings, wooden beams and program of top-quality artists, atmospheric El Arenal hosts one of the best tablaos of flamenco in the city.
 For more of a casual setting, try Lola de los Reyes, an authentically Sevillian bar whose elegant proprietor frequently joins in.
 You will need to spend around €10 on copas.

-5. Feast on tapas in Seville's best restaurants
+6. Feast on tapas in Seville's best restaurants

 Feast on Andalucían classics such as pescaítos fritos (deep-fried fish) or artichokes with jamón at Casa Morales.
 Stand with the locals at the back of this bustling bodega, a jarra of local brew Cruzcampo in hand.
-Just around the corner, haunches of ham swing from the ceiling of Cafe Bar Las Teresas, a friendly tapas bar replete with tiles and loyal customers.
+Just around the corner, haunches of ham swing from the ceiling of Cafe Bar Las Teresas, a friendly tapas bar packed with loyal customers.

-If you – ever – tire of the platters piled high with fried slivers of berejenas (aubergines) and casseroles of chickpeas and spinach, then make your way to La Brunilda, an unassuming whitewashed building where inventive cuisine is beautifully served.
+If you should tire of the platters piled high with fried slivers of berejenas (aubergines) and casseroles of chickpeas and spinach, then make your way to La Brunilda, an unassuming whitewashed building where inventive cuisine is beautifully served.
 Locals may squabble over who serves the best acorn-fed jamón ibericó bellota in Seville, but everyone agrees that the wafer-thin slices of the cured, salty meat are delectable at Casa Román, a 19th-century institution on the Plaza Venerables.
 Pencil in time for a siesta after lunch.

 7. Paddleboard along the Guadalquivir River

-For a slightly more unusual view of the city, paddle leisurely down the river with a slight breeze in your hair.
+For a slightly more unusual view of the city, take a leisurely paddle down the river with a slight breeze in your hair.
 Glide beneath the decorative bridges that connect Seville's two banks – Puente de Isabel II is the oldest – and past prettily-painted apartments that stand proudly at the water's edge.

 8. Learn about Spanish history at Plaza de España

 Glorious and sun-drenched, this grand monument to Spain's historic towns and cities is crammed full of the azulejo tiles that Seville is famous for.
 An ambitious commission for the 1929 Exposición Iberoamericana, it took local architect Aníbal González 15 years to complete the Plaza de España.
 Each of the four bridges over the crescent-shaped canal represents the old kingdom of Spain: Castile, León, Navarre and Aragón.
 Between snapping pictures, brush up on your Spanish history; tiled murals in each alcove tell the story of Spain's provinces.

-10. Sample sherry from Andalucía's best wineries
+9. Sample sherry from Andalucía's best wineries

 Mixologists shake bold, sherry-based concoctions at late-night spot Premier Sherry Cocktail Bar in the old town.
 With more than 60 sherries to choose from at Palo Cortao, this swish tapas bar tucked down a tiny side street is where to linger over a glass, or three.

-11. Ascend the Metropol Parasol
+10. Ascend the Metropol Parasol

-“Las Setas” (mushrooms), as the Metropol Parasol is locally known, acts as a contemporary counterbalance to Seville's centuries-old architecture.
+Las Setas (mushrooms), as the Metropol Parasol is locally known, acts as a contemporary counterbalance to Seville's centuries-old architecture.
 There are no Gothic archways here; instead, a showy, modernist structure built entirely from wood – one of the largest in the world – sits atop a Roman and Moorish archaeological site.

-12. Cool down in Seville's parks
+11. Cool down in Seville's parks

 When the temperatures soar, seek shade in any of Seville's nine green spaces.
 The Parque de Maria Luisa is a spectacular spot for a Sunday stroll.
 A small pavilion overlooks the aqua lagoon, and the sound of horse hooves rings out between the secluded walkways dripping with flowers.
 Ancient trees and colorful blooms dominate the Murillo gardens, tucked behind the Alcázar.

-13. Enjoy a tipple at a majestic hotel
+12. Enjoy a tipple at a majestic hotel

 With its tiled turrets and towering palm trees, it is easy to mistake the Hotel Alfonso XIII for the royal palace.
 In fact, the eponymous king demanded that the hotel be built to welcome presidents and distinguished guests during the world's fair that bequeathed Seville with so many monuments.
 The grandeur remains to this day.

-14. Revel in Spanish Golden Age art
+15. Revel in Spanish Golden Age art

 The Museo de Bellas Artes, situated in a former convent, crams in work by Spain's most notable painters – who also happen to be Sevillian: Diego Velázquez, a bronze statue of whom also gazes out over the Plaza del Duque; and Bartolomé Esteban Murillo, a baroque artist whose gentle, religious scenes also adorn the chapel of the striking Hospital de la Caridad.
-Room sala V, a former church, is a fitting place for Murillo's The Immaculate Conception.
+Sala (room) V, a former church, is a fitting place for Murillo's The Immaculate Conception.
 Raised on high beneath the gold-flecked cupola, the radiant painting of the Virgin Mary adds a touch of the divine.

-15. Admire the tiles in Casa de Pilatos
+16. Admire the tiles in Casa de Pilatos

 18. Meander around Triana